yashwinreddy/securevault/README.md

-# FastAPI URL Shortener with Analytics & Expiry
+# URL Shortener

-A sleek, high-performance URL shortening service built with FastAPI and SQLite.
+A sleek, high-performance URL shortening service built with FastAPI and SQLite which does:

-Includes:
 - Generate short URLs that redirect to original links
 - URL expiration after configurable period (default 30 days)
 - Click analytics with timestamp, IP, and user-agent logging